UMUBYEYIMadeleine/tue_28267_Madeleine_Mental-health-support-app-project_db/Phase3/readme.md

 ### 3. Normalization (1NF → 2NF → 3NF)
 # ✔ 1NF (Eliminate repeating groups)

+.No repeating groups

+.All values are atomic

-.Each table has atomic values (no multi-valued attributes).
+.Each table has a primary key

-.No repeated columns.

-.All tables have primary keys.

 # ✔ 2NF (Eliminate partial dependencies)

-.No composite primary keys → therefore no partial dependency.
+.No composite primary keys

-.All non-key attributes depend fully on the PK.
+.All attributes depend fully on the PK

 # ✔ 3NF (Eliminate transitive dependencies)

-.No field depends on another non-key attribute.
+.No transitive dependencies

-.Contact numbers, status, category etc. all depend only on their PK.
+.All non-key attributes depend only on PK

-.Relationships handled with foreign keys.
   ## Justification of Normalization Approach
  1. Reduces data redundancy: Information is stored only once, e.g., user data in USERS table.
  2. Ensures data integrity: Foreign keys maintain consistent relationships.